Fast methods for denoising matrix completion formulations, with applications to robust seismic data interpolation

 \subsection{Seismic missing-trace interpolation}

-In exploration seismology, large-scale data sets (often on the order of petabytes) must be acquired and processed in order to determine the structure of the subsurface.
+In exploration seismology, large-scale data sets \black{(approaching the order of petabytes for the latest land and wide-azimuth marine acquisitions)} must be acquired and processed in order to determine the structure of the subsurface.
 In many situations, only a subset of the complete data is acquired due to physical and/or budgetary constraints.
 Recent insights from the field of compressed sensing allow for deliberate subsampling of seismic wavefields in order to improve reconstruction quality and reduce acquisition costs \cite{Herrmann2008}.
-The acquired subset of the complete data is often chosen by randomly subsampling a dense regular source or receiver grid.
-Interpolation algorithms are then used to reconstruct the dense regular grid in order to perform additional processing on the data such as removal of artifacts, improvement of spatial resolution, and key analysis, such as migration.
+The acquired subset of the complete data is often chosen by randomly subsampling a dense regular periodic source or receiver grid.
+Interpolation algorithms are then used to reconstruct the dense regular grid in order to perform additional processing on the data such as removal of artifacts, improvement of spatial resolution, and key analysis, such as imaging.

-In this section, we apply the new rank-minimization approach, along with weighted and robust extensions, to the trace interpolation problem for two different seismic acquisition examples.
+In this section, we apply the new rank-minimization approach, along with weighted and robust extensions, to the trace-interpolation problem for two different seismic acquisition examples.
 We first describe the structure of the datasets, and then present the transform we use to cast the interpolation as a rank-minimization problem.